 O’Brien and K Oakley 2016.
 Cultural Policy, Routledge Major Works Edition.
 Routledge.

 Oakley K and D Bell 2015.
 Cultural Policy.
 Routledge.

 Oakley K, Hesmondhalgh D, Lee D and M Nisbett 2015.
 Culture, Economy and Politics: the case of New Labour.
 Palgrave.

 Oakley K, Ward J & I Christie 2017.
 Engaging the imagination: ‘new nature writing’, collective politics and the environmental crisis.
-Environmental Values, (accepted for publication).
+Environmental Values, 27 (6).